 - Aaron Smith, Ayn Rand Institute

-Current full-time one-year or other non-tenure-track academic positions
+Current full-time temporary or other non-tenure-track academic positions

-The following department Ph.D.s currently hold full-time one-year or other non-tenure-track academic positions (at institutions that have tenure):
+The following department Ph.D.s currently hold full-time temporary or other non-tenure-track academic positions (at institutions that have tenure):

 - Pavle Stojanovic, Miami University (Ohio)

-In addition to those listed above, twelve people completed the PhD in the department after 2000.
-Of these, four hold adjunct academic positions and are seeking full-time permanent academic employment.
-One went to law school, one returned to complete the Ph.D. after retiring from a military career, and continues to hold a number of military consulting positions.
+In addition to those listed above, fourteen people completed the PhD in the department after 2000.
+Of these, three hold adjunct academic positions and are seeking full-time permanent academic employment.
+One went to law school.